Mentoring Senior Thesis Students

 Undergraduate Involvement in Field Work

-Community Involvement
+Community Service

 Since the start of my education in the geosciences, I have found the extensive and kind community to be one of the greatest resources in this field.
 As a result, I have wanted to give back by participating in departmental service roles.
 I have served on executive committees for UW-Madison’s AWG chapter, and on the graduate geoscience organizations at ISU and UW-Madison.
 My graduate peer, Ellen Nelson, and I have also worked to build a ‘Very Early Career’ seminar series at UW-Madison, which showcases research, skill shares, and/or ‘just-for-fun’ geoscience talks by undergraduates, graduates, and post-docs.